sofia819/mount_recorder_server/README.md

 1. Clone the repository
 2. Install dependencies using `npm install`
-3. Start the server using `nodemon index`
+3. Start the server using `node index`